Five-phase IT Approach

 It’s showtime.
 With the infrastructure and system engineered and thoroughly tested and deployed, the operation can go live.

-The technologies imbedded within the infrastructure and WMS are constantly tested, using proactive monitoring.
+The technologies embedded within the infrastructure and WMS are constantly tested, using proactive monitoring.